 Location - This is in game location.
 The sequence of numbers shows suggested order of visiting locations.

-Inquisition Camp - Heals, restock potion, place to rest, use it to fast travel.
+Inquisition Camp - Heals, restock potion, place to rest, change party members, use it to fast travel.
 Setup camps as fast as you can.

 Landmark - POIs (Points of Interest).
-Visit and claim to complete collection.
+Visit and claim to complete collections.

-Crafting Station - Here you can create or modify Weapons, Armor, Accesories and Potions.
+Crafting Station - Here you can create or modify Weapons, Armor, Accesories, Runes and Potions.

-Astrarium - Solve Astrarium puzzles to reveal secret location with treasure.
+Astrarium - Astrariums are ancient relics of Tevinter origin that allow the viewing of constellations in the stars.
+Solve Astrarium puzzles to reveal secret location with treasure.

-Ocularum - Use Ocularums to reveal locations of Shards.
-Shards can be used in Forbidden Oasis.
+Ocularum - Use Ocularums to reveal locations of magical Shards.
+Shards can be used in Forbidden Oasis Location.